cjoshmartin-com/design-patterns-react/markdown.md

 ---
 # Composition VS Inheritance

-* Gang of four says " Favor object composition over class inheritance."

-    - Should not have to create new components to achieve reuse.
+* Should not have to create new components to achieve reuse.

-    - Should be able to achieve all functionally needed through composing existing components.
+* Should be able to achieve all functionally needed through composing existing components.

-    - Helps keep classes encapsulated and focused on one task.
+* Helps keep classes encapsulated and focused on one task.

 * Reuse by inheritance makes it easier to composes new components by building onto old ones.